jerryyf/jerryyf.github.io/content/posts/phishing-and-digital-hygiene.md

 ## Closing words

 Feel free to reach out to me if you would like to know more about anything covered in this post.
-I have only scratched the surface on privacy and security here, and I am happy to share further insights in the future.
+I have only scratched the surface on privacy and security here, and I am always happy to share my insights.